Kyphosis treatment depends on the cause of the condition and the signs and symptoms that are present.

 Your doctor may suggest:

 - Osteoporosis drugs.
-In many people, kyphosis is the first clue that they have osteoporosis.
+In many older people, kyphosis is the first clue that they have osteoporosis.
 Bone-strengthening drugs may help prevent additional spinal fractures that would cause your kyphosis to worsen.

 Some types of kyphosis can be helped by: